 A medical doctor who is expert in heart care will care for you before, during and after your transplant.

 These doctors are trained to perform transplant surgeries.

 A social worker will talk with you about financial and insurance issues, your living situation, and support system you have to help you after transplant.
 The social worker may help you to complete a Power of Attorney for Healthcare.

 You will meet with a coordinator to discuss your insurance coverage.
 You need to know and understand what is covered and to be sure that you can handle the long-term costs after transplant.
 Your medicine costs for life can be very expensive.

 This person will talk with you about your coping skills and how you might handle living with a transplanted organ.
 This includes discussing depression and anxiety, which are common in people who have had transplants.

 These doctors look to see if you have any infections or any prior diseases that may need to be treated before or after you have a transplant.

 A dietitian will meet with you to talk about your nutritional needs and to discuss healthy food choices to maintain proper health before and after transplant.

 ♥ Commitment to follow-up care

-- How long will I need to do follow-up care?
+- How long will I need to do follow-up with the heart transplant team?